A human community uses rules that aim to facilitate its members' activity.

-In particular, a specific example proves that a gauge transformation is inconsistent with a simple interference calculation.
-For details, see For details, see section 3 on p.
-4

-The present form of the electromagnetic fields term of the QED ℒ = -F μν Fμν /16π

-**Newer**

-In particular, a specific example proves that a gauge transformation is inconsistent with a simple interference calculation.
-For details, see For details, see section 3 on p.
+In particular, a specific example proves that a gauge transformation is inconsistent with a simple interference calculation of an electronic beam.
+For details, see section 3 on p.
 4

 The present form of the electromagnetic fields term of the QED ℒ = -F μν Fμν /16π